A Pure Geometric Approach to Stellar Structure: Discussion

 Fig.1 gives the relation between the two dimensionless quantities $(q)$ and $(\frac{{p^{*}}_{0}}{{\rho^{*}}_{0}})$.

-The relation between the geometric material-energy tensor and the phenomenological one (written in cgs unit) is obtained by comparing the R.H.S. of (3.5) and the R.H.S. of (1.1) so, we can write Then we get, where $p_{0}$ and $\rho_{0}$ are the physical pressure and density of the material distribution, respectively.
-The above relation and Figure 1 show how $(\frac{p_{0}}{\rho_{0}})$ varies from the center to the surface of the star.\\ \\ (7) {\bf Radiation Zone}: It is clear from the equation of state (5.7) (or from Fig.1) that as $q\Rightarrow 0$, $\frac{p_{0}}{\rho_{0}}\Rightarrow \frac{1}{3}$.
+The relation between the geometric material-energy tensor and the phenomenological one (written in cgs unit) is obtained by comparing the R.H.S. of (3.5) and the R.H.S. of (1.1) so, we can write Then we get, where $p_{0}$ and $\rho_{0}$ are the phenomenological pressure and density of the material distribution, respectively.
+The above relations, (5.7) and (5.8), and Figure 1 show how $(\frac{p_{0}}{\rho_{0}})$ varies from the center to the surface of the star.\\ \\ (7) {\bf Radiation Zone}: It is clear from the equation of state (5.7) (or from Fig.1) that as $q\Rightarrow 0$, $\frac{p_{0}}{\rho_{0}}\Rightarrow \frac{1}{3}$.
 This value characterizes the situation of a radiation dominant central zone.
-This situation washes out gradually as we move towards the surface of the star $(q=1)$ , at which $p_{0}=0$, which characterizes energy transfer in a class of main sequence stars [12], according to Schwarzschild classification. \\ \\ (8) {\bf Singularities and Convection Zone}: It is clear that the solution given (5.2) is singular at $q=\sqrt{\frac{4}{7}}\simeq 0.755928$.
-It is clear from that (5.3)) and (5.4) that the geometric pressure and density are also singular at the same value of $q$ , while the equation of state (5.7) is regular.
+This situation washes out gradually as we move towards the surface of the star $(q=1)$ , at which $p_{0}=0$, which characterizes energy transfer in a class of main sequence stars (cf. Abhyankar 1992), according to Schwarzschild classification. \\ \\ (8) {\bf Singularities and Convection Zone}: It is clear that the solution given (5.2) is singular at $q=\sqrt{\frac{4}{7}}\simeq 0.755928$.
+It is also clear from that (5.3)) and (5.4) that the geometric pressure and density are also singular at the same value of $q$ , while the equation of state (5.7) is still regular.

 The appearance of singularity, may indicate that the model is applied outside its domain of applicability.
 In other words, the model may include one or more assumptions that is not applicable at the singularity.
 Let us recall the case of the Sun.
-There is a convection zone at a depth about $28\%$ of the radius of the Sun, i.e. $72\%$ of the radius as measured from the center of the Sun [13].
+There is a convection zone at a depth about $28\%$ of the radius of the Sun, i.e. $72\%$ of the radius as measured from the center of the Sun (cf. Tayler 1994).
 The perfect fluid assumption within the convection zone is no longer valid.
 The presence of singularity in the present work may indicate the existence of a zone in which perfect fluid assumption is violated, a {\it convective zone}.
-Fig.2 shows the variation of the density and pressure as function of $q$.
+Fig.2 shows the variation of the density and pressure as function of $q$.\\ \\ (9) {\bf The model obtained}, in the present work, is far from representing a compact object.
+This is because the equation